 $0.01/200 MB

-Data extraction (streaming reads)
+Data extraction pricing (streaming reads)

-Free tier
+Free usage tier

 Features

-- Available on Amazon Web Services, Microsoft Azure, and Google Cloud Support for AWS PrivateLink, Azure Private Link, and Google Cloud Private Service Connect Analytics support through the Snowflake platform and Snowflake’s technology partners Native connectivity with a variety of data integration tools, including Hevo Data, Apache Kafka, and Informatica Cloud Native connectivity with multiple BI tools, including Power BI, Tableau, Looker, and AWS Quicksight
+- Available on Amazon Web Services, Microsoft Azure, and Google Cloud Support for AWS PrivateLink, Azure Private Link, and Google Cloud Private Service Connect Analytics support through the Snowflake platform and Snowflake’s technology partners Native connectivity with a variety of data integration tools, including Hevo Data, Apache Kafka, and Informatica Cloud Native connectivity with multiple BI tools, including Power BI, Tableau, Looker, and AWS Quicksigh

-- Automated database maintenance with built-in performance optimization, materialized view maintenance, automatic clustering, etc. Independent automatic scaling of computing and storage resources Secure data sharing across regions/clouds Always-on data encryption at rest and in transit and dynamic data masking Multi-factor authentication Database replication Compliance with HIPAA, ISO 27001, PCI DSS, SOC 1 Type II, and SOC 2 Type II
+- Automated database maintenance with built-in performance optimization, materialized view maintenance, automatic clustering, etc. Independent automatic scaling of computing and storage resources Secure data sharing across regions/clouds Always-on data encryption at rest and in transit and dynamic data masking Multi-factor authentication Database replication Compliance with HIPAA, FedRAMP, ISO 27001, PCI DSS, SOC 1 Type II, and SOC 2 Type II

 Software category